Jamshid-M/NewsApp/README.md

 # NewsApp
 ## Android App which displays latest news from **newsapi.org**

-Android project with the usage of libraries **RxJava**</br>
+Android project with the usage of libraries</br>
+ **RxJava**</br>
  **Dagger2**</br>
  **Retrofit**</br>